Eight Forest Lane

 This recipe uses 7 ingredients which is the sauce plus the noodles themselves.
 All should be already in your pantry or easy to pick up at any grocery store.

-• Peanut butter – I always have a large jar of Bega (formally known as Kraft) peanut butter in my pantry.
+• Peanut butter – I always have a large jar of peanut butter in my pantry.
 Sometimes it’s smooth, sometimes crunchy.
 Honestly either will work for this recipe.

-• Sesame oil – essential to the flavour of this sauce I encourage you to not leave it out!
+• Sesame oil – essential to the flavour of this sauce and gives it an amazing richness.

 • Honey – for sweetness.
-For a vegan option, you could use brown sugar or maple syrup instead.
+For a vegan option, you could use brown sugar.

 • Garlic – I find two cloves the perfect amount of extra flavour in this sauce, but you can adjust based on your tastes.